On regular graphs equienergetic with their complements: Some families of strongly regular graphs

 Note that $S_2(n) = T(2+n)$, so by ($c$) in the proof of Proposition \ref{s=-2} this graph is not equienergetic with its complement.
 In general, after some tedious calculations one get that \eqref{cond Equien srg} does not hold and hence, by Proposition~\ref{srg equien}, $\G$ is not equienergetic with its complement in this case.
 This completes the proof. \end{proof}

-Note that if we take $m=-2$ we recover Proposition \ref{s=-2}, since we have $K_{2\times 2}=C_4$ and $LS_2(n)=L_2(n)$.
-In this case the Shrikhande graph is obtained, for it is a srg with the parameters of $L_2(4)$.
+\begin{rem} ($i$) Note that if we take $m=-2$ we recover Proposition \ref{s=-2}, since we have $K_{2\times 2}=C_4$ and $LS_2(n)=L_2(n)$.
+In this case the Shrikhande graph is obtained, for it is a strongly regular graph with the parameters of $L_2(4)$.
+Moreover, if $m=-3$ the graph $LS_3(n)$ for $n\ge 2$ has parameters $srg=(n^2,3(n-1),n,6)$ which are the graphs obtained by Ramane et al in \cite{RPPA}.
 It remains to study the sporadic cases with $s=-m$ and $m\ge 3$.

+($ii$) In \cite{NPS}, there are three classifications of strongly regular graphs: ($a$) with $s=3$ having feasible parameters of a block graph of a quasi-symmetric design --or QSD-- (Theorem 4), ($b$) strongly regular graphs with second eigenvalue $r=2$ (Theorem 5) and ($c$) strongly regular graphs with $r=2$ having feasible parameters of the block graph of a QSD (Theorem 6).
+One can also use Proposition \ref{srg equien} and/or Theorem \ref{Teo equien srg e le d} to classify all complementary equienergetic strongly regular graphs in these 3 families. \end{rem}